rossbachp/awesome-container-tinkering/DISTRIBUTIONS.md

 [harbor](https://goharbor.io) stands as an open-source registry, safeguarding artifacts through policies and role-based access control.
 It ensures that images undergo scanning to eliminate vulnerabilities and are signed as trusted.
 As a CNCF-graduated project, Harbor guarantees compliance, performance, and interoperability, enabling you to consistently and securely manage artifacts across cloud-native compute platforms such as Kubernetes and Docker.

+### ZOT Registry

+[ZOT Registry](https://zotregistry.dev) is an open-source, OCI-native container image registry designed for simplicity and compliance with OCI standards.
+It offers a single statically built binary for easy installation without additional dependencies, operates without requiring elevated host privileges, and includes features such as security scanning, authentication, authorization, garbage collection, and deduplication.
+Zot supports multiple platforms, including Linux, macOS, Intel, ARM, Raspberry Pi, cloud, and bare-metal environments.

+### Quay

+[Quay](https://github.com/quay/quay) is an open-source container image registry that enables users to build, store, and distribute containerized applications securely and efficiently.
+It offers a user-friendly web interface, image vulnerability scanning through integration with Clair, and robust access controls to ensure the security of your repositories.
+Designed for scalability, Quay can be deployed across various environments, from local setups to large-scale enterprise infrastructures.
+It supports deployment as a standalone container or on Kubernetes using the Quay Operator.

 ### Artifact Hub

 [Artifact Hub](https://github.com/artifacthub/hub) serves as a web-based platform facilitating the discovery, installation, and publication of packages and configurations for Cloud Native environments.